varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/bonds.md

 ````

-The treasury bill pricing calculations shown in {prf:ref}`example-zero-coupon-t-bill` have some interesting findings:
+The treasury bill pricing calculations shown in {prf:ref}`example-zero-coupon-t-bill` have some interesting properties:

-* There is an _inverse_ relationship between the current price of a zero-coupon bill and the market interest rate; this must be true as the par value (which is in future dollars) is fixed.
-Thus, higher market interest rates imply lower T-bill prices.
+* There is an _inverse_ relationship between the current price of a zero-coupon bill and the market interest rate $\bar{r}$; this must be true as the par value (which is in future dollars) is fixed.
+Thus, higher market interest rates imply lower initial T-bill prices.

-* The relationship between Vᵦ and r̄ is _not_ linear (red dashed versus blue line); even though it may appear to be the case from the parameters used in the example, different parameters show the convex nature of the relationship between price and interest rate
+* The relationship between $V_{B}$ and $\bar{r}$ is _not_ linear (dashed versus solid lines); even though it may appear to be the case from the parameters used in the example, the relationship between price and interest rate is convex

+* Finally, the longer duration treasury bills are more sensitive to interest rate changes; the T = 1-year slope is larger than the T = 0.5-year case.

-Thus, the duraration of the treasury and the risk-free interest rate are critical to the pricing of the treasury bill.
+Thus, the duration and the risk-free interest rate are critical to the pricing of the treasury bill.
 However, what is the risk-free market interest rate?

 ````{prf:remark} What is the Risk-free Market Interest Rate?
 :label: remark-market-interest-rate